garden-io/garden/docs/using-garden/using-the-cli.md

 If you've not installed the CLI yet, please check out the [installation guide](../getting-started/1-installation.md).

-Most of the below examples assume that you already have a defined Garden project.
+Most of the examples below assume that you've already defined a Garden project.

-The [garden dev](#garden-dev) command, as well as the [build](#building), [deploy](#services) and [test](#testing) commands when run with the `--watch` flag all start a web dashboard that you can open in a browser.
+The [garden dev](#garden-dev) command, as well as the [build](#building), [deploy](#services) and [test](#testing) commands (when run with the `--watch` flag) all start a web dashboard that you can open in a browser.
 See [the dashboard section](#the-dashboard) for more on that.

 {% hint style="warning" %}
-It is currently not advisable to run multiple dev, build, deploy or test commands in parallel, especially with `--watch`  because they may step over each other.
-It is however fine to run one of those and then run other commands to the side, such as `garden logs`.
+It is currently not advisable to run multiple dev, build, deploy or test commands in parallel, especially with `--watch`  because they may interfere with each other.
+It is fine, however, to run one of those and then run other commands to the side, such as `garden logs`.
 We plan on improving this in the future.
 {% endhint %}

 ### Common option flags